Menard Correctional Center

 General Population Contact/Non-Contact Visits

-Contact Visits: Inmates not under visit restriction are allowed five (5) visits per month.
+Contact Visits: Offenders not under visit restriction are allowed seven (7) visits per month.
 Three (3) adult visitors may visit simultaneously.
 This number includes children three (3) years and older.

-Non-Contact Visits: Level "E" inmates are allowed five (5) visits per month.
+Non-Contact Visits: Level "E" offenders are allowed five (5) visits per month.
+Visits are a maximum of 2 hours.

-Orientation status inmates are not permitted visits with the exception of legal visits.
+Diagnostic orientation status offenders (offenders in reception center status) are not permitted visits with the exception of legal visits.

 Segregation/Administrative Detention Non-Contact Visits